 In 2010, education researchers led by Professor Dylan William tested the effects of ending hand-raising in a British classroom as part of an educational documentary.
-They found that when children stopped raising their hands and wrote on a whiteboard instead, the practice led to improved student confidence and a boost in test scores.
-As part of the experiment, students also had to work together to discover solutions to problems and answer classroom questions.
+They found that when children stopped putting a hand up and wrote on a whiteboard instead, the practice led to improved student confidence, a boost in test scores, and the whole class overall became better learners.
+As part of the experiment, students also had to work together to discover solutions to problems and answer teacher’s questions.

 Eliminating hand-raising doesn't have to lead to classroom anarchy.
-Teachers can try a variety of tactics, such as giving students whiteboards on which to write answers or going around the room to allow each student to give an answer.
+Instead of asking students to raise your hand, teachers can try a variety of tactics, such as giving students whiteboards on which to write answers or going around the room to allow each student to give an answer.
 Putting students into small groups and requiring each group to ask one question or solve one problem can encourage classroom discussions, and subtle signals, such as making a thumbs-up sign or flipping a coin on the desk, can signal a desire to participate without distracting other students.

 - The Telegraph: School Bans Students From Raising Their Hands and Makes Them Do 'The Fonz' Instead